esciencecenter-digital-skills/research-software-support/stories/_publication/slides-publication.md

 * Publishing the *software itself* (not just publishing an article *about* it)
 * There are many ways to do this

+Note:

+This generally means the source code itself, ideally including instructions on how to use it, what dependencies it has on other software, etc.

+The goal is to allow others to find and use your code, if they so wish, without extreme levels of difficulty.

 ---

 <!-- .slide: data-state="standard" -->